Where was the town of South Arkansas?

 To preface: the South Arkansas River has its headwaters in the Sawatch Mountains near Monarch Pass.
 It follows Highway 50 eastward and flows through the towns of Poncha Springs and Salida, then joins with the Arkansas River.

 According to Colorado Post Offices: 1859-1989 by Bauer, Osment, and Willard, there was a post office called ‘South Arkansas’ in Lake County (Chaffee County was part of Lake County in the early days.)
+The name was then changed to Poncho (now Poncha) Springs so presumably this post office was in Poncha Springs.
 It was established in April 1868 and discontinued in March 1877.
-The name was changed to Poncho (now Poncha) Springs.
 The post office in present day Salida was established in March 1881.
 It was formerly named ‘Arkansas.’

 This is from History of the Arkansas Valley, p.
 482: